jterzis/8-Puzzle-Solver/readme.txt

 linear conflict, we add 2 to the cost.
 Manhattan distance is admissable and underestimates the cost to reach the goal in actuality.
-If we add linear conflict to MD, we still have an admissable heuristic because we are merely adding the minimum cost of resolving an actual linear conflict on the board and in order to reach the goal state,ALL linear conflicts must be resolved.
+If we add linear conflict to MD, we still have an admissable heuristic because we are merely adding the minimum cost of resolving an actual linear conflict on the board and in order to reach the goal state,ALL linear conflicts must be resolved at the least.
-So MD+LC is still admissable and furthermore dominates MD and the misplaced tiles heuristics since misplaced tiles <= MD <= MD+LC for every node n in the state space.
+So MD+LC is still admissable and furthermore dominates Manhattan and the misplaced tiles heuristics since misplaced tiles <= MD <= MD+LC for every node n in the state space.
 This follows from the fact that LC >= 0 for every node n.
 SO MD+LC will strictly expand less nodes than MD or Misplaced Tiles except in cases where MD+LC expands more nodes on the goal contour, C*.

+To prove consistency, it suffices to prove that linear conflict is consistent since we have already established the consistency of Manhattan distance and MD+LC is a linear combination.
+Manhattan Distance+Linear Conflict is then consistent because any step taken from a successor of n will not nullify a given linear conflict since at least an extra 2 moves is required to resolve a linear conflict.
+Consequently, h(n)<=C(n,P) + h(P) holds since the step cost increases the right hand side by 1 and the linear conflict remains the same for 1 move.
-It follows that MD+LC is optimal, optimally efficient, and consistent.
+It follows that MD+LC is optimal and optimally efficient.

+Generated 5 initial random SOLVABLE states using (random-case) and tested them on 3 heuristics to illustrate dominance of manhattan distance over misplaced tiles and manhattan distance + linear conflict over manhattan distance and misplaced tiles.

 CASE 1)